1. Marriage is a Legal Contract

+You have life insurance.
 You have disability insurance.
 But do you have divorce insurance?
 Probably not.
 But why?
 Last time I checked, the divorce rate isn’t zero.
 Thankfully, doctors enjoy relatively low divorce rates–in the 25% range–but still, that isn’t zero.
 In fact, you’re much more likely to get divorced than become disabled or die over the next year.

 Whether you realize it or not, you sign a legal contract when you get married.
 You also agree to your state’s “one size fits all” prenuptial agreement if you don’t have your own (aka a finely tailored suit).
 While prenups may still feel taboo, it’s time to start talking about them.

 Here are 10 things that you need to know about prenups now.